Emily has seen what Friedreich's Ataxia did to her father, now she sees it happening in herself. But she keeps a positive outlook.

 I was just a kid but I took on the role of caring for my father; it was obvious he needed it.
 Over the years he continued to deteriorate.
 I could tell you many stories of the hospital trips, the incorrect medical theories and the failed therapies but it was a referral and subsequent trip to the Cleveland Clinic when I was fifteen when I first heard of Friedreich’s Ataxia (FA).

 After that formal diagnosis from the Cleveland Clinic, my father progressively worsened.
 His speech slurred, his eyes would dart back and forth quickly, and he had more involuntary muscle movements.
 My father passed away on May 6th, 2014, a month after his 60th birthday.
 I was twenty-six years old.
-Friedreich’s Ataxia was listed as the cause of death.
+The cause of death was Friedreich’s Ataxia.
 A first for that hospital.

 I had started having trouble with my legs when I was twenty-one, after my second child was born.
 I would often run into door frames, my legs would give out for no reason, and I had a fatigue like never before.
 I went to a neurologist who agreed to genetic testing.
 Sure enough, it showed that I had inherited FA from my father.
 I was devastated.